XiangYin2021/yinxiang.github.io/_pages/about.md

 Hello!
 I am Xiang, a PhD student in the [Department of Computing](https://www.imperial.ac.uk/computing/) at [Imperial College London](https://www.imperial.ac.uk/), working under the supervision of [Prof. Francesca Toni](https://www.doc.ic.ac.uk/~ft/) and [Dr. Nico Potyka](https://profiles.cardiff.ac.uk/staff/potykan).
 My research, funded by the [ERC project on Argumentation-based Deep Interactive Explanations](https://cordis.europa.eu/project/id/101020934), focuses on explainable AI, symbolic AI, and computational argumentation, particularly using formal methods to generate explanations for AI models.

 Before starting my PhD, I worked as a machine learning research and development engineer in the Department of Search Science at [Baidu](https://home.baidu.com/) for one year.

-If you would like to know more about me, please take a look at my CV :)
+During my time at Baidu, I was involved in developing advanced search recommendation algorithms and systems to optimize user experience and search engine performance.

 A data-driven personal website
 ======